 ASYMMETRY and TENSION

-Asymmetry is when things in a room are balanced but they are not mirror images.
+Asymmetry is when things in a room are balanced but they are alike or mirror images.
 Think of a sofa with a side table and lamp on one side of it and a tall tripod floor lamp on the other.

 Tension does just what it says… makes you a little tense!
-You know something may not be symmetrical, a little bit off, but it is not so wrong that it makes the room look uninviting.
+Your sense is that something is a bit off but it is not so wrong that it makes the room look uninviting.
 It brings just enough tension to a room and that it is a very good thing!

 If you have a room that looks too perfect it may need a bit of tension to make it perfectly imperfect!